particuleio/website/content/blog/kubernetes-kube-aws.en.md

 Cluster Name:   particule-k8s-clust
 Controller IP:  52.18.58.120

-The containers that power your cluster are now being dowloaded.
+The containers that power your cluster are now being downloaded.

 You should be able to access the Kubernetes API once the containers finish downloading.
 ```